Meaad96s/predictive-model-on-jupyter-notebook/README.md

 2. Create an instance of Watson Studio from the catalog.

 # Steps:
-## Login to IBM Cloud and Create Watson Studio Service
+**Login to IBM Cloud and Create Watson Studio Service**
 1. Register in [IBM Cloud](https://ibm.biz/BdYmuL).
 2. Go to **Catalog**.
 3. Search for `watson studio`.
 4. Click on the service and then **Create**.
 5. On the service page, click on **Get Started**.

-## Create a project in IBM Watson platform.
+**Create a project in IBM Watson platform.**
 1. Scrol down the page and click on **(+) New project icon**.
 2. Name your project 'Predict loan eligibility'.
 3. Click **Create**.
-4. In your project page, nagivate to the Assests tab, drag the [data set](https://github.com/Meaad96s/predictive-model-on-jupyter-notebook/blob/master/n_samples.csv) and [dta set] (https://github.com/Meaad96s/predictive-model-on-jupyter-notebook/blob/master/n_features.csv) files and drop it in the Load sidebar
+4. In your project page, nagivate to the Assests tab, drag the [data set samples](https://github.com/Meaad96s/predictive-model-on-jupyter-notebook/blob/master/n_samples.csv) and [data set targets](https://github.com/Meaad96s/predictive-model-on-jupyter-notebook/blob/master/n_features.csv) files and drop it in the Load sidebar

-## Create a Notebook Jupyter from the assets tab.
+**Create a Notebook Jupyter from the assets tab.**

 Run the notebook in IBM Data Science Experience
 Deploy the saved predictive model as a scoring service